northeastern-rc/rc-public-documentation/docs/source/software/systemwide/matlab.md

 >> pool.delete
 ```

-### Using the MATLAB with a batch job on the HPC cluster
+### Using the MATLAB with a Batch Job on the HPC Cluster
 You can use the `batch` command to submit passively running jobs to the HPC cluster from MATLAB.
 This command will return a job object that can be used to access the output of the submitted batch job.

 ```{code-block} matlab